Bangkok as a world class 'Foodie Destination'

 Establishments may get one cover to indicate that it is a comfortable restaurant and up to five stars for luxurious restaurants.
 Symbols may be black or red: black indicates that it is basic and red symbols indicate that a venue is particularly comfortable.

-Myth 3: The Michelin Guided is biased towards French cooking
+Myth 3: The MICHELIN Guide is biased towards French cooking

 As such, the guide celebrates local food variance too - and this is reflected in the wide repertoire of symbols it uses.
 In territories such as Spain, noteworthy tapas bars have an additional wine and toothpick symbol on their listings, while quality pubs in the UK/Ireland guide are marked with a beer mug symbol.